 Currently, the only way to remove Managed Services from a VM once it has been deployed is to delete the VM and to create a new server that is unmanaged.
 This process should be followed for managed operating systems as well as for managed applications.

-How can I tell my managed VMs from my unmanaged VMs in the CenturyLink Cloud Control portal?
+How can I tell my managed VMs from my unmanaged VMs in the Lumen Cloud Control portal?

-Managed VMs will be noted with an asterisk (*) in front of the server name.
-For example, *ILMHPELCTA04.
+Managed VMs will be noted with a green Lumen logo in front of the server name.
 This notation is intended to make it easier to locate managed VMs from within a list of all Cloud VMs you have created.

 My VM shows under construction in Control, but shows that the build has completed successfully?

 On Managed VMs, there are additional tasks that is being processed in the background in order to fully integrate into the Managed system, once this is complete Control will reflect it as active and manageable.
 Please see the following articles for additional details:

 What are the shared Lumen Managed Active Directory Domains?